IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 MaximumStorage        Maximum volume that can be stored by the hydro reservoir                                                                hm\ :sup:`3`
 MinimumStorage        Minimum volume that can be stored by the hydro reservoir                                                                hm\ :sup:`3`
 BinaryInvestment      Binary reservoir investment decision                                                                                    Yes/No
-FixedInvestmentCost   Overnight investment (capital and fixed O&M) cost                                                                       M€
+FixedInvestmentCost   Overnight investment (capital -CAPEX- and fixed O&M -FOM-) cost                                                         M€
 FixedChargeRate       Fixed-charge rate to annualize the overnight investment cost                                                            p.u.
 InitialPeriod         Initial period (year) when the unit is installed or can be installed, if candidate                                      Year
 FinalPeriod           Final   period (year) when the unit is installed or can be installed, if candidate                                      Year